This service includes cover blurbs, taglines and teasers;

 Frontier and Great taste; less filling.
 They're indispensable

-come to you easily, we can help.>
+to you easily, we can help.>

 Taglines are short, punchy,